kubeflow/website/content/docs/started/workstation/minikube-linux.md

 - installation of docker-community edition (docker-ce), kubectl, and minikube
 - installation of Kubeflow
 - launch of Kubeflow central dashboard
-- compilation of a pipeline example
-- upload of compilated application to Pipeline UI
-- execution of the uploaded application
+- execution of a MNIST on-prem notebook

 ## Prerequistes